mightyjens/mightyjens.github.io/content/posts/2024/scott-strike-eride.md

 What i like about the 2023 Twinloc is, that the dropper post trigger is integrated as well:

 ![Scott Twinloc](../scott-strike-eride/IMG_7246.JPEG)

+> **Caution**: Be extremely careful when working on the *Twinloc* and adhere exactly to the manufacturer's torque specifications.
+The threads are made of aluminum and are extremely delicate.
+A little too much force and you have destroyed the screw thread.

 ## Driving